 There is a rowing machine somewhere in the corner of your gym that you have not paid so much attention to.
 You want to blast your fat but something inside tells you to go with the treadmill instead of the rowing machine with the steel slide and the handle which pulls a chain.
 You prefer the treadmill simply because this is what you know the best.

 How wrong you are!
+First of all, If you want full-body workout, the machine you need has been in your gym all along.
 By avoiding the rowing machine exercise you are losing an amazing opportunity to blast your fat and burn your calories in the shortest period of time.
 During just a 30-minute rowing session you burn 300 calories and you do not even injure your joints as it happens with the treadmill or other high impact fat-burning sports.

 The rowing exercise is basically a low-impact cardio workout that is similar to rowing while you are sitting in a boat in the water.
 Your ultimate aim is to blast your fat and with rowing you do exactly that: you raise your heart rate, you get sweat and ultimately you torch your fat.
 In addition to burning your fat, rowing machines tone and strengthen your abdominal muscles as they give you a sculpted, ripped and muscular middle section on your body.
 However, in order that you get the most out of the rowing exercise you have to stick to some requirements that I am examining below.